-The fair value of cash, accounts receivable, accounts payables and accrued liabilities all approximate their carrying values due to their short-term nature.
+The fair value of cash, accounts receivable, accounts payable and accrued liabilities all approximate their carrying values due to their short-term nature.
 Cash and accounts receivable are measured at amortized cost using Level 1 and Level 2 inputs, respectively.
-The accounts payable and accrued liabilities, loan, current and long-term lease obligation, are measured at amortized cost and classified as Level 2.
+The accounts payable and accrued liabilities, and debt, are measured at amortized cost and classified as Level 2.
 Investments are measured as Level 3.